 The USC Norris Comprehensive Cancer Center and Hospital is a NCI-recognized comprehensive cancer center that was built in 1983 at the Keck School of Medicine.
 It is a large clinical and basic science research facility.
 The Department of Otolaryngology–Head and Neck Surgery provides care to head and neck cancer patients, and conducts clinical and basic science research projects in conjunction with Department of Radiation Oncology and the Division of Medical Oncology.
 Residents, during their rotation at Keck Hospital of USC, learn comprehensive, multidisciplinary approaches to treating head and neck cancer through providing consult services.

 This hospital is one of the best Children’s Hospitals providing tertiary care to pediatric patients on the West Coast.
-Jeffrey Koempel, MD, MBA, chief of pediatric otolaryngology – head and neck surgery, and Ankur Patel, DO, MPH, program director, supervise PGY3 residents along with other distinguished faculty members in a busy in-patient and outpatient service.
+Jeffrey Koempel, MD, MBA, chief of pediatric otolaryngology – head and neck surgery, and Christian Hochstim, MD, PhD, Program Director of the CHLA rotation, supervise PGY3 residents along with other distinguished faculty members in a busy in-patient and outpatient service.
 All types of pediatric otolaryngology care are provided through this division, including trauma, tumor, broncho-esophagology, otology, neurotology, laryngology and repair of cleft palate.
 Each PGY3 resident rotates through this hospital for 3 months.